Highlights for the tour

 Starting early in the morning we will hit the dirt road connecting Minca at 2,000 fasl up to El Dorado ecolodge at 4,500 feet birding along the way.
 This morning we will start seeing a nice array of Santa Marta specialties including the endemics Sierra Nevada Brushfinch, Santa Marta Tapaculo, Santa Marta Antbird, Santa Marta Foliage Gleaner, White-lored Warbler, Santa Marta Woodstar, and Santa Marta Blossomcrown, and near endemics Black-fronted Wood-quail, Coppery Emerald, White-tipped Quetzal, and Streak-capped Spinetail.

-The El Dorado Reserve is a really nice and comfortable lodge perched in cloud forest with a view of the Caribbean Sea far below.
+The El Dorado Reserve is a really nice and comfortable lodge perched in a cloud forest with a view of the Caribbean Sea far below.
 Named after the legendary city of gold, El Dorado is Colombia’s flagship reserve and a Holy Grail for birding in the Americas.
 This reserve, created with the support from American Bird Conservancy is intended to preserve the habitats of the highest concentration of continental range-restricted bird species found anywhere in the world.

-Birds of particular interest in and around the lodge include the endemic White-tailed Starfrontlet, Crowned Woodnymph, Blue-naped Chlorophonia, Near endemic White-tipped Quetzal and the cryptic and just recently described endemic Santa Marta Screech-Owl
+Birds of particular interest in and around the lodge include the endemic White-tailed Starfrontlet, Crowned Woodnymph, Blue-naped Chlorophonia, Near endemic White-tipped Quetzal, and the cryptic and just recently described endemic Santa Marta Screech-Owl

 Night at El Dorado reserve ecolodge